 It is advisable to go to a specially tailored pregnancy yoga class rather than to continue to practice general yoga as there are so many postures and breathing techniques that you need to avoid and you need to adapt your practice due to the pregnancy related hormones and growing bump!

-When you practice yoga while pregnant you should wear loose fitting comfortable clothing that helps you to move freely and that doesn’t restrict your bump.
+When you practice yoga while pregnant you should wear loose fitting comfortable clothing (see our Pregnancy Yoga range here) that helps you to move freely and that doesn’t restrict your bump.
 Once you are into your third trimester you will feel more comfortable wearing more comfortable maternity yoga clothes, like the Asquith yoga harem pants or comfortable, soft, stretchy bamboo yoga leggings.
 The Asquith bamboo yoga tops also have clever gathering which will expand easily with your baby bump.
 Wearing bamboo and natural fibres or organic yoga clothing ensure you are looking after your skin which can be more sensitive during this time.

 Breathing – Helpful for connecting to your baby and calming the mind.

 Sit cross legged or kneel and use cushions if you want to for support.
 Rest one hand on your baby and the other hand in the centre of your chest.
 Take some deep breaths (in and out through the nose) with the eyes closed and sit as tall as possible.

 Feel as though you can anchor down through your pelvis into the floor and feel more space as you lift through your spine.
 Feel the rise and fall of the abdomen, with the breath.
 Feel a connection with your baby.
 Stay here for a few minutes, feeling the calming effects.

 Calf stretch– Helpful for leg cramps or to stretch the calves.

 Come onto all 4s and stretch one leg behind, tucking the toes under.
 Reach back through the heel, feeling the stretch down the back of the leg.
 Change legs.